 Prerequisites: One unit of 100-level college math.
+Minimum grade of B required to take ACC 211

 This course is an introduction to financial accounting within the framework of business and business decisions.
 The role and use of accounting information by external decision makers will be emphasized.
 The course provides an in-depth analysis of financial statements and annual reports of publicly traded companies.